Homeopathic Manufacturers Support FDA’s Revised Draft Guidance as Continuing Legal Status of Homeopathic Drugs

 MILWAUKIE, Ore., Oct.
 25, 2019 — Yesterday, the U.S. Food and Drug Administration (FDA) released a revised draft of a proposed guidance on homeopathic drugs and officially withdrew the 1988 Compliance Policy Guide as expected.
-The American Association of Homeopathic Pharmacists (AAHP) is pleased that the proposed new guidance continues to recognize the same legal status of homeopathic drugs and should have little impact on most products that are manufactured and marketed properly.
+The American Association of Homeopathic Pharmacists (AAHP) is pleased that the proposed new guidance continues to recognize the same legal status of homeopathic drugs as established in 1962 and should have little impact on the majority of products which are manufactured and marketed properly.

-“AAHP supports FDA protecting public health through enforcement efforts on any products that do not meet manufacturing standards, contain substances in harmful concentrations, or are offered over the counter for prescription indications,” said Mark Land, AAHP president.
-“However, AAHP still feels its proposed additions to FDA’s first draft guidance also apply to the revised draft guidance and gives manufacturers, retailers, and regulators clarity to ensure consumer safety.”
+“AAHP supports FDA protecting public health through enforcement efforts on any products that do not meet manufacturing standards, contain substances in harmful concentrations, or are offered over the counter for prescription indications,” says Mark Land, AAHP president.
+“However, for continued consumer safety, key elements of the former guide be incorporated into the guidance.”

 The Compliance Policy Guide Sec.
-400.400, “Conditions Under Which Homeopathic Drugs May Be Marketed,” has governed the industry since 1988.
+400.400, “Conditions Under Which Homeopathic Drugs May Be Marketed,” governed the industry since 1988.
 In 2015, FDA held a public hearing on homeopathy due to the rising popularity and consumer demand for these beneficial medicines.
 After receiving more than 9,000 supportive comments, FDA released its first draft of a new guidance in December 2017, which was intended to replace CPG 400.000.

-After meetings with the industry and consumers, FDA has released this revised draft for which it will be accepting comments for a 90-day period.
+Now after meetings with the industry and consumers, FDA released a revised draft for which the agency will accept comments until March 23, 2020.

-Similar to the first draft, this revised draft outlines FDA’s priorities to exercise its enforcement discretion for homeopathic drugs based on risk, which is not much different from how the agency has exercised its enforcement discretion in the past.
+Similar to the first draft, this revised draft outlines FDA’s priorities to exercise its enforcement discretion for homeopathic drugs based on risk.
+This is not much different from how the agency exercised its enforcement discretion in the past.